Cart 0

 SARAH DUNCAN

-The name Sarah Duncan was chosen because Sarah was the beloved wife of Thomas Duncan, Duncan Community Hall’s great benefactor.
-It was largely due to her influence that Mr. Duncan left money at his death in 1928 for constructing the lovely Georgian style building known as Duncan Community Hall.
+The name Sarah Duncan was chosen because Sarah was the beloved wife of Thomas Duncan, Thomas Duncan Hall’s great benefactor.
+It was largely due to her influence that Mr. Duncan left money at his death in 1928 for constructing the lovely Georgian style building, formerly known as Duncan Community Hall.
 Sarah was a life-long resident of Lafayette, a Duncan Community Hall Board member, and promoter of many good causes.

 THE FIRST PROGRAM